Post-weaning problems in piglets?

 The farmer’s sales can decline – not only due to rising medication costs.
-Thus, an effective strategy of maintaining the piglets´ resilience during stressful conditions is indicated.
+Thus, an effective strategy of maintaining the piglets´ resilience and ensuring feed intake during stressful conditions is indicated.
 In particular, the wide spectrum of physiological modes of action of phytogenics offers a unique approach to support the maintenance of normal intestinal health of the piglet during the post-weaning period– convince yourself:

 5 ways how phytogenics can help to support maintenance of normal gut resilience in weaned piglets

 1. Increased daily gain due to improved palatability of the feed, thus also achieving an increased body weight at the end of the weaning period and supporting piglet’s resilience during post-weaning challenges